- Rigveda and hymns

 The hymns in the Rigveda show the importance of rain and fire for the people.
 We know that rain is required for good harvest.
 Rain is also necessary for getting adequate drinking water.
 Fire is useful for cooking and for various other purposes.

-The hymns were composed by sages (rishi); who were highly learned men.
+The hymns were composed by sages (rishi) who were highly learned men.
 Some of the hymns were also composed by women.
-An older form of Sanskrit was used for writing the Rigedas.
+An older form of Sanskrit was used for writing the Rigvedas.
 The Sanskrit which we use today is entirely different from the Sanskrit in the Rigveda.

 - Indo-European Family: German, French, English, Spanish, Greek, Sanskrit, Hindi, Bangla, Assamese, Gujarati, Sindhi, Punjabi, etc. belong to this family.